Basic 15 Need of Agribusiness in Bangladesh

-Agriculture’s share of GDP and employment is still very large in the country
+- Agriculture’s share of GDP and employment is still considerable in the country.

-• Further, Bangladesh possesses a deficit in the trade balance in the context of its global business.
-In the twenty-first century, there is a wide scope to mitigate this deficit through improved and expanded agribusiness operations.
+- Further, Bangladesh possesses a deficit in the trade balance in the context of its global business.
+There is a wide scope in the twenty-first century to mitigate this deficit through improved and expanded agribusiness operations.

-• Agribusiness may have a brighter future in Bangladesh if the country can avail of the opportunity and overcome the shortcomings.
+- Agribusiness may have a brighter future in Bangladesh if it can avail of the opportunity and overcome its shortcomings.

-• Reduction of the subsidies on fertilizer and also the approval of private trade in fertilizers, small irrigation equipment, and seed sectors were done during different phases of the economy.
-These may help improve efficiency in the distribution of these key agricultural inputs
+- Reduction of the subsidies on fertilizer and the approval of private trade in fertilizers, small irrigation equipment, and seed sectors were made during different economic phases.
+These may help improve efficiency in the distribution of these key agricultural inputs.

-• But as these private initiatives develop, there is a concern for creating a disparity between having and have-nots.
-As the private disbursement system of agricultural inputs is monopolistic in nature, so it puts small and marginal farmers in a disadvantageous situation.
-Structural adjustments started with the liberalization processes and openness of the economy may also help improve this sector.
+- But as these private initiatives develop, there is a concern for creating a disparity between having and have-nots.
+As the private disbursement system of agricultural inputs is monopolistic, it puts small and marginal farmers in a disadvantageous situation.
+Structural adjustments started with the liberalization processes, and openness of the economy may also help improve this sector.